While we made this video at the end of 2018, the Java licensing situation discussed is still relevant today (May 2021).

-Today we want to talk about Java licensing.
-So, as you know Oracle made some significant changes to how they license and support Java and many of these changes will be due in January 2019.
+So, as you know Oracle made some significant changes to how they license and support Java and many of these changes were due in January 2019.

-What we have seen is Oracle sales and Oracle partners going out extensively to customers to try to get them, you can call it “educated on Java” or “worried about Java licensing and support”.
+What we have seen is Oracle sales and Oracle partners going out extensively to customers to try to get them – let’s call it “educated on Java”, or “worried about Java licensing and support”.
 The goal here from all of them is that you go buy a Java subscription.

 We’ve created a one-page chart to help you understand whether or not you need a Java license.
-We encourage you to go to our download the matrix and we can do a full review of your Java licensing and give you an independent and unbiased position of whether or not you need a Java license or if you should be worried about it.
+We encourage you to download the matrix and we can do a full review of your Java licensing and give you an independent and unbiased position of whether or not you need a Java license, or if you should be worried about it.